 - Download the email message, so it appears on your Desktop or Downloads folder

-- Find the email saved on the desktop, and right click it
+- Find the email saved on the desktop, and right click on it

 - Open the “Get Info” menu entry

-- Change the “Open with” section (it might be folded) and change the selected app to Microsoft Outlook
+- Find the “Open with” section (it might be folded) and change the selected app to Microsoft Outlook

-- ALSO, select “Change All” then click “Continue”, so that not only this file, but all .eml files, are opened via Outlook
+- Finally, select “Change All” then click “Continue”, so that future .eml files are also opened via Outlook

 At this point, Microsoft Outlook should be your default email provider for composing new emails, and also for opening preexisting messages.
 When you open a PM task and open the associated email message, it will open in Outlook and not Apple Mail.